heeki/adobe/README.md

 Generate an access token for use with API calls: `make photoshop.generate_token`
 View the access token: `make photoshop.view_token`
 Make a basic hello world API call: `make photoshop.hello`
 Request a document manifest via script: `make photoshop.manifest`
+Cutout backgrounds via script: `make photoshop.cutout`

+## Attribution
+Many of the code samples for using the Adobe API have been copied from this [repository](https://github.com/adobe/adobe-photoshop-api-sdk).